vinzentbeer/assignment-recsys/README.md

-# Post Processing Explanations in Path Reasoning Recommender Systems with Knowledge Graphs
+# Reproduction of Post Processing Explanations in Path Reasoning Recommender Systems with Knowledge Graphs

+This is our extension on the original repository, which is licensed under the GPL v2, so our experimentation code is as well.
+We cannot include the data due to rights and size.

+We include a uv pyproject file in order to run the code.
+Install uv (optionally via pip), then run uv sync.

+# Original Readme
 This repository contains the source code of the SIGIR 2022 paper ["Post Processing Recommender Systems with Knowledge Graphs for Recency, Popularity, and Diversity of Explanations"](https://dl.acm.org/doi/10.1145/3477495.3532041).

 ![Pipeline Summary](/SIGIR22-pipeline-summary.png)